mahmoud/clastic/docs/tutorial-part2.rst

-The endpoint provides neither of these but fortunately, the template engine leaves the parts relating to nonexisting items blank, which works good for now.
+The endpoint provides neither of these but fortunately, the template engine leaves the parts relating to nonexisting items blank, which is OK for now.

 Resources